Okmahesh/cpp-programes/README.md

 # cpp-pragrames

-This repository contain all practcal questions
+This repository contain all practical questions